 Temporary Fix for Overheating Car

-A temporary fix for overheating car can help you get to a safe spot:
+A temporary fix for overheating car can help you reach a safe spot:

 These steps buy time.
-They do not solve the issue.
+They do not fix the problem.

 How to Fix an Overheating Car

-To know how to fix an overheating car, the root cause must be found.
-Guessing wastes time and money.
-We test pressure, coolant movement, fan operation, water pump function, thermostat movement, and radiator flow.
-Once we see where the problem sits, we explain the repair in clear words with pricing and timing.
+To fix overheating correctly, the cause must be identified.
+We test pressure, coolant flow, fan operation, water pump function, thermostat movement, and radiator efficiency.
+Then we explain the repair clearly.

-If your vehicle has trouble starting or holding a charge, we also handle battery replacement and charging.
-You can see the service here:
+If the vehicle also has starting or charging issues, we handle battery replacement and charging.

 Areas We Serve

-We provide Auto Protection & Repair Services in Eugene, Oregon for drivers looking for dependable repair support.
+We provide Auto Protection & Repair Services in Eugene, Oregon.

 Frequently Asked Questions

 Yes.
-The heater core acts like a small radiator and moves heat away from the engine.
+The heater core moves heat away from the engine.

 Can overheating damage the head gasket?